Chapter Seven: Loud, Fast, and Keep Going: Plot

 In the aftermath of the botched bum-rush, Taylor and Vaughn are dead, and Barry (Bill Hader) and Chris (Chris Marquette) have fled.
 A Bolivian mobster finds and nearly kills Barry before being shot dead by Chris.
 The Bolivian mafia leader, Cristobal Sifuentes (Michael Irby), phones Goran (Glenn Fleshler), informing him about the two dead soldiers and tells him that he would've gladly shared the stash house, but since his people were killed, they are now at war.
 Assuming one of the dead was Barry, NoHo Hank (Anthony Carrigan) tells Fuches (Stephen Root) that Barry is dead, causing Fuches to break down.

 Meanwhile, the police listen in on the call between Cristobal and Goran, and Detective Moss (Paula Newsome) pinpoints Barry as the prime suspect of Ryan Madison's murder due to his background as a Marine.
-However, police find a copy of Ryan's copy of Gene's book (that he gave to Barry) at Taylor's apartment, leading Taylor to become the main suspect.
+However, police find Ryan's copy of Gene's book (that he gave to Barry) at Taylor's apartment, leading Taylor to become the main suspect.

 Barry arrives at the community center and is informed by Sally (Sarah Goldberg) that the police found money in the theater and that they suspect Ryan is involved with the Chechen mafia.
 At rehearsal, Barry struggles to deliver his one line and is berated by Sally and Gene (Henry Winkler), the latter suspecting that Barry is on drugs.
 Barry later meets up with a traumatized Chris at a remote location.
 Chris tells Barry that to clear his conscience, he will go to the authorities and confess.
 Despite Chris then trying to backtrack, Barry kills him and stages the scene as a suicide before fleeing.

 Barry returns to the community center and Sally tells him that a talent agent from The Gersh Agency that she invited is present, and begs him to give her something she can work with.
 As Barry waits in the wings, he becomes overwhelmed with guilt over killing Chris.
 He then goes on stage and tearfully delivers his one line announcing the death of Lady Macbeth; Sally proceeds to harness Barry's delivery to give an outstanding performance of the "Tomorrow and tomorrow and tomorrow" soliloquy.
 After the show, Gene praises Barry backstage, but he remains wracked with guilt.
 Back in the theater, Sally tells Barry that the agent was impressed by her performance, and thanks Barry for helping her.
 After Sally leaves, Barry stands alone on the stage, staring into the empty audience.